alif898/Weather-Forecast-Fetcher/README.md

 With Cloud Composer set up, we now have weather forecast data regularly loaded into BigQuery.
 Now, it is time to figure out how to deliver this data.

 To visualise the weather forecast data, I decided to use Plotly and Dash.
 Dash is a framework created by Plotly for interactive web applications.
 Plotly itself is a well-known data visualisation tool in Python, so I thought this setup will work well.
 Since Dash can create a web app to display the weather forecast, I decided to use Google Cloud Run to deploy the web app.
 Again, since the bulk of this project is already on GCP, it will be convenient to use Google Cloud Run.
 Google Cloud Run is a compute platform that allows us to run and deploy containers, without the hassle of infrastrcuture management.
+We do this by setting up a [Dockerfile](plotly-dash/Dockerfile) with instructions on how to deploy the app.

 An email will also be sent out through each successful run of the DAG, with an EmailOperator that uses the SendGrid API.